xiaochuanyu/DeveloperConsoleAPI/README.md

 Unofficial Google Developer Console API
 ===================

+Work in progress.
-Work in progress making a Java API for accessing data from Google Play Developer Console.
+Java API for accessing data from Google Play Developer Console.
 This has been done in making Andlytics(https://github.com/AndlyticsProject/andlytics), an android app that lets you see stats from Dev Console.